 Tucson Values Teachers is one of SALC’s most ambitious education undertakings.
 It is a major initiative to ensure that the Tucson region attracts, retains and supports the highest-quality educators.
 As an indicator of how important this issue is to SALC and the community, an executive director was hired to oversee TVT’s major components.
 These include incentives for teachers, opportunities for professional development, teacher internships in businesses during the summer and an effort to provide classrooms with needed school supplies.
 Since its beginnings as an SALC initiative, Tucson Values Teachers has achieved new status as a freestanding nonprofit organization.

 SALC has been the region’s driving force behind coordinating local bioscience efforts.
-Under the leadership of SALC members Leslie Tolbert and Chris Gleeson, the Bioscience Leadership Council of Southern Arizona was created to provide direction and development strategies.
-Additionally, SALC President Shoopman serves as co-chair of the statewide Bioscience Roadmap steering committee, which guides the state’s bioscience development.
+Under the leadership of former SALC members Leslie Tolbert and Chris Gleeson, the Biosciences Leadership Council of Southern Arizona was created to provide direction and development strategies.
+Additionally, SALC member Ron Shoopman serves as co-chair of the statewide Bioscience Roadmap steering committee, which guides the state’s bioscience development.
 Since focusing on this initiative, bioscience growth in Arizona has increased 32% to a total of 90,219 jobs.
 That’s nearly three times the U.S. growth rate of 11% during the same time period.

 SALC partnered with two similar organizations, Greater Phoenix Leadership and the Flagstaff Forty, to create the public-private nonprofit Science Foundation Arizona.
 The organization focuses on generating high-technology jobs through business expansion and new startups, as well as retaining and attracting top talent to Arizona.
 A total of $43.8 million, more than half the total of SFAz grants, has gone to Southern Arizona.

 Health Information Exchange